Alternatives to bad credit loans

 Use a home equity loan or HELOC

 If you have a home or property that you have made payments on, you can take out a loan or a line of credit that allows you to turn your equity into cash.
-In the case of both a home equity loan and a home equity line of credit (HELOC), you will have to refinance your mortgage, but this will allow you to access cash.
+In the case of a home equity loan and a home equity line of credit (HELOC), both act as a second mortgage and use your home as collateral.

 A home equity loan will be paid out in a lump sum, whereas HELOC operates more like a credit card, giving you money on an as-needed basis.
 You will have to pay closing costs from refinancing, but it is an option to get access to money faster.